 - Put all toys, beds & treats in a closet (totally closed away).

 - Do a long-enough parallel walking session so both dogs are tired.
-Have the walking session end by walking into your home or yard.
+Have the walking session end by walking into your yard.

-- Let the new dog follow your resident dog into the yard.
+- Resident dog goes in first.
+Have the new dog follow your resident dog into the yard.

 - Walk around the yard with both dogs on leashes, just like on your walks, same “rules” above apply!